Memorial For Natomas Teen Killed In Hit-And-Run Stolen

 READ: Caltrans: More Lane Closures For Downtown Sacramento I-5 Road Work

-“Recently, we did an event in partnership with Sacramento Police and Sacramento County Sheriff, where we gave away 125 bike helmets, we are on both sides of the issue, the legal side and the safety side,” Moore said.
+“Recently, we did an event in partnership with Sacramento police and Sacramento County Sheriff, where we gave away 125 bike helmets; we are on both sides of the issue, the legal side and the safety side,” Green said.

 Green says she’s also trying to bring changes to how hit-and-run drivers are sentenced.
 On Friday, the man who hit and killed Moore received a suspended sentence of two years in state prison.
 That means if he stays out of trouble, he may not serve any time.